Spy vs. Spy (band): History

 By 1994 Spy vs. Spy had split up again with members pursuing varied projects.
 Bloxom and Cuffe formed a band, Shock Poets, while Weiley worked on his side-project, the Honey Island Project, with producer Danny Bryan.
 Spy vs. Spy reformed in 1996.
 Cuffe left to concentrate full-time on Shock Poets and was replaced by Australian drummer Paul Wheeler (ex-Icehouse), In November 1999, Festival Records issued a compilation album, Mugshot: The Best of... which included five previously unreleased tracks.
 By 2000 Bloxom was training as apprentice chef in Newcastle, New South Wales, but still performing with the group.
 Bloxom played his final gig with the group in Sydney in 2003 before leaving Australia for the US and then settling in Mexico as a chef.
 Bloxom later returned to Australia to reside in Newcastle.

-Cuffe and Weiley formed the Spys in 2006.
+Cuffe and Weiley reformed the Spys in 2006, gigging for over a decade with various line-ups, but not releasing any new recordings.
 Weiley died on 29 September 2018, after being diagnosed with cancer.
-In August 2024 Craig Bloxom’s Regae Spys were due to tour Brazil in support of fellow Australian groups Hoodoo Gurus and Ganggajang.